 As a result of these factors, our competitors may obtain regulatory approval of their products before we are able to, which may limit our ability to develop or commercialize our vaccine candidates, or achieve a competitive position in the market.
 This would adversely affect our ability to generate revenue.
 Our competitors may also develop vaccines that are safer, more effective, more widely accepted or less expensive than ours, and may also be more successful than we are in manufacturing and marketing their products.
-These advantages could render our vaccine candidates obsolete or non-competitive before we can recover the costs of such vaccine candidates' development and commercialization.
+These advantages could render our vaccine candidates obsolete or noncompetitive before we can recover the costs of such vaccine candidates' development and commercialization.

 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller and early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
+For example, in May 2022, GSK and Affinivax announced that they had entered into an agreement pursuant to which GSK would acquire Affinivax.
+Affinivax's most advanced vaccine candidate, AFX3772, includes 24 pneumococcal polysaccharides plus two conserved pneumococcal proteins (compared to up to 20 serotypes in currently approved vaccines).
+Affinivax also has a 30-plus valent pneumococcal candidate vaccine in preclinical development.
+The transaction is expected to close in the third quarter of 2022.
 These third parties compete with us in recruiting and retaining qualified scientific, management and commercial personnel, establishing clinical trial sites and subject enrollment for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.